uakotaobi/hourglass/README.md

-                        Keep in mind that increasing the maximum depth of the search space increases this program's running time, even if the solution found turns out to be trivial.
-                        Remember that starting the formal timer is an extra step in itself.
+                        Keep in mind that increasing the maximum depth of the search space increases this program's running time, even if the solution that is found turns out to be trivial.
+Also remember that starting the formal timer is an extra step in itself.
 ```

 ## Examples